DavidKai1999/Stats-170-project/README.md

   Then, the script repeats similar steps to get all models' predictions for the validation set.
 These predictions will be combined and used for generating the weighted voting prediction result.

   (All predictions mentioned here will be compared to the true labels to evaluate the models' performance.
 The evaluation message will be printed when running this script.)

+- **prediction.py**

+  This file contains all the functions for predicting news' authenticity.
+Before running this file, all models and the voting weights should have been trained and save under the modelfile folder; the news should be divided into a news table and a comment table saving in the main directory.
+The file loaded all the models and used each of them to get a prediction.
+Then, it loaded the voting weights and used the weights and all predictions to get the voting results.

+  Our demo also imported functions from this file to do classification on the sample data.